thinkSRS/srsgui/docs/application.rst

 Starting ``srsgui`` application
 ---------------------------------

-With proper installation, you can start ``srsgui`` application by typing one of the following commands from the command promp.
-If you installed it with a virtual environment, acitvate the virtual environment before stating ``srsgui``.
+With proper installation, you can start ``srsgui`` application by typing one of the following commands from the command prompt.
+If you installed it with a virtual environment, activate the virtual environment before stating ``srsgui``.

 .. code-block::